AndrewDineen/TeaTime/README.md

-# TeaParty
+# TeaTime
-TeaParty is a web store that sells specialty teas from around the world!
+TeaTime is a web store that sells specialty teas from around the world!